 About: Evolution Pets Medicated Mange Shampoo is designed to help soothe your pet’s itchy, inflamed, or crusty skin with all-natural ingredients

 - BEST DOG MANGE SHAMPOO.
-The top rated NATURAL remedy to put an end to dog mange.
-RenuPlex Extra...
+The top rated NATURAL remedy.
+RenuPlex Extra Strength works to help damaged...

 Features: Despite its name, Evolution Pets Medicated Mange Shampoo is made without any medications.
 Instead, it is made with all-natural ingredients, most of which are plant-based.
 The manufacturers of Evolution Pets Medicated Shampoo state that the product kills all life stages of mites.
 They even back this claim with a 100% unconditional money-back guarantee.